dooboolab-community/react-native-iap/README.md

 ## Important
 react-native-iap@0.2.0 has been published and it is recommended to use version after `0.2.0` from `2018/01/23`.

-The breaking changes from version `0.1.*` is that you have `prepare() method deprecated` which you should call before using `RNIap` methods.
+The `[Breaking Changes]` from version `0.1.*` is that you have `prepare() method deprecated` which you should call before using `RNIap` methods.
 Now you have to call `prepareAndroid()` instead just to know that it is just android dependent method.
+Also to import module, previously in `0.1.*` you only had to do `import RNIap from 'react-native-iap'` but now you have to do like `import * as RNIap from 'react-native-iap'`.

 For new method, refreshAllItems has been implemented for both ios and android.
 This feature will support senario for non-consumable products.